Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ship 135:
 - By bugpesto.
-- References the early-game Corruption enemies in Terraria, mixing both the Eater of Souls and Eater of Worlds's designs [fixme].
+- References the early-game Corruption enemies in Terraria, mixing both the Eater of Souls and Eater of Worlds's designs.

 ship 136:
 - By bugpesto.